IBM/clai/clai/server/plugins/zmsgcode/README.md

 `Retrieval` &nbsp; `Support`

-IBM Z error messages can seem daunting to an end user.
+IBM Z error messages can seem daunting to an end-user.
 The `zmsgcode` skill tries to make them a little friendlier by automatically displaying a descriptive help message whenever the console detects any IBM Z style message codes.